 For those who prefer to stay dry and appreciate Lake Ontario from the shore, Kingston's Waterfront Pathway is part of the larger Lake Ontario Waterfront Trail and provides an eight kilometre walk along Kingston's scenic waterfront.

 Centrally located between Toronto and Montreal, Kingston is situated on the shores of Lake Ontario.
 Ottawa is 200 kilometres to the northeast, while the American border is a short 25-minute drive away.
-There are frequent rail connections and 13 flights daily to and from Toronto.
-The city is at the head of both the St. Lawrence Seaway and the Thousand Islands, two of Ontario's outstanding scenic areas, and is only a short distance from provincial and national parks which allow for camping, hiking, canoeing, and other outdoor activities.
+The city is at the head of both the St. Lawrence Seaway and the Thousand Islands, two of Ontario's outstanding scenic areas, and is only a short distance from provincial and national parks for camping, hiking, canoeing, and lots of other outdoor activities.

 With 22 museums and 3 art galleries, Kingston is Canada's museum capital with more museums per capita than any other city in Canada.
 For a complete listing of Kingston Museums, please visit kingstonmuseums.ca.